 Felony Criminal Mischief

-While Criminal Mischief in the Third Degree allows prosecutors to "bump up" the Fourth Degree offense to a Third Degree crime in certain circumstances, the important provision of this section is as follows:
+While Criminal Mischief in the Third Degree allows prosecutors to "bump up" the Fourth Degree offense to a Third Degree crime in certain circumstances, the important provision of this section relates to the damage you are alleged to have intentionally caused to the property of another person without permission.
+It is irrelevant what that property is – a car, painting, cell phone – and how it occurred – smashing that cell phone on the ground, poking a hole in the painting’s canvas, or “keying” the passenger side vehicle door.

-Pursuant to New York Penal Law 145.05(2), if you intentionally damage property of another as described above and the damage exceeds $250, but is no greater than $5,000, then you are guilty of this crime.
+Pursuant to New York Penal Law 145.05(2), Third Degree Criminal Mischief, if you intentionally damage property of another as described above and the damage exceeds $250, but is no greater than $1,500, then you are guilty of this crime.

 Call us at (212) 312-7129 or contact us online today.